f5devcentral/f5-professional-services/examples/f5-distributed-cloud/postman/README.md

 * Delete Applications

 Additionally, there are associated Postman Environments that need to be downloaded and used along with the Postman Collections

+To Use, any of the content, download the _collection.json+_environment.json files, and import them into Postman